 Switzerland country brief

-Australia’s relationship with Switzerland is underpinned by shared economic interests and close engagement on global challenges.
+Australia and Switzerland share political and economic interests in the Indo-Pacific region and globally.
+Australian leaders and parliamentarians regularly visit Switzerland for bilateral and multilateral meetings.
 Switzerland's significant investment in Australia is a key element of our bilateral relationship.
 Cultural links have traditionally been close, and many Swiss have made valuable contributions to Australia.

 High level engagement

-Then-Governor-General of Australia Peter Cosgrove, travelled to Geneva to represent Australia at the High-Level Segment of the 37th session of the United Nations Human Rights Council.
+- 2018: Then-Governor-General of Australia Peter Cosgrove travelled to Geneva to represent Australia at the High-Level Segment of the 37th session of the United Nations Human Rights Council.

 Australia and Switzerland have concluded a number of bilateral agreements, including on double taxation, social security, defence and supply, nuclear safeguards (covering the import of Australian uranium for peaceful purposes), air services, extradition, and mutual assistance on cooperation on law enforcement.
 Memoranda of understanding have been signed on cooperation in the fields of science, research and innovation, trainee exchanges, and a regular dialogue on health regulations.